DevCycleHQ/devcycle-docs/docs/best-practices/security/api-keys-secret-scanning.md

 1. **Store your keys securely**: Keep your API and SDK keys in a secure location, such as environment variables, secret managers, or secure file storage.
 Avoid hardcoding keys directly into your source code or configuration files.
 2. **Limit key access**: Restrict access to your API and SDK keys only to the necessary personnel and services.
 3. **Regularly review key usage**: Periodically review the usage of your API and SDK keys to detect any anomalies or unauthorized access.
-4. **Rotate keys**: Rotate your API and SDK keys periodically, especially when team members leave the project or in case of a security breach.
+4. **Rotate keys**: Rotate your API and SDK keys periodically, especially when team members leave the project or in case of a security breach as mentioned above.
 5. **Use different keys for different environments**: Use separate API and SDK keys for different environments (e.g., development, staging, and production) to minimize the potential impact of a compromised key.
 [Luckily, this is made very easy within DevCycle](/home/feature-management/organizing-your-flags-and-variables/environments)

-### Understanding SDK Key Types
+### Understanding SDK Key Types and their security implications

 DevCycle splits its SDK keys into 3 categories: